0xTemplar/Xeno/README.md

 - Users can register custom top level domains such as ".scroll" or ".xeno", and access a minting page where they can mint their choice domain name or share with other community members

+## Domain Types
+- **Standard (Transferable) Domains**: The standard domains are normal domains, similar to ENS / Unstoppable domains.
+They can be transferred from one owner to another, and can be sold on an NFT Marketplace

+- **Soul Bound (Non-Transferable Domains)**: *The SBT Domain leverages the concept of a Soul Bound Token, is bound to the wallet and cannot be transfered.
+The metadata can only be updated.*

 ## Key Features and Benefits
 **Simple and Intuitive Interface**: Xeno offers an easy-to-use interface that eliminates the need for technical expertise, enabling individuals, communities, and DAOs to effortlessly create their own dTLDs.